Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Mar28, meet CEO of proginn Mr. Chen, the largest coder platform in China (over 1 million users).
 Over 2 hrs i learn lots of startup tricks, such as talk with advanced users.
+And finding investment is a long-term job, must hire a CFO to focus on.

 Mar23, go to Shanghai.
 First i meet with coder Zhong, communicate with SeeLayer's official web of marking function.
 He is also busy with new startup, a camera app with AI which generate proper body gesture, to help eaiser take a portrait photography.
 After lunch with my Chongqing schoolmates, i meet Mr. Ge, who is the agent of docusign.
 Their early consultation process takes too much time, seelayer can help faster.